CHEM 101

 Chemical kinetics: Rate laws

 Rate laws and rate constants.
 Reaction order: Overall reaction order and individual reaction order.
-Determination of rate law equations using experimental measurements of intial rates.
+Determination of rate law equations using experimental measurements of initial rates.

 Rate laws, rate constants, and reaction order